The fear of Episiotomy and Tearing!

 But despite international health bodies advocating a restrictive rather than routine approach to the procedure, episiotomy rates remain high among women who give birth in private hospitals in many countries – including Australia.

-However, there are things that you can do to prevent the likeliness of having an episiotomy.
+However, there are things that you can do to prevent the likelihood of having an episiotomy and reduce the likelihood of tearing during birth.

 It is important to note that you always have the right to refuse any procedure.